AlejoZabala/UrbEnProfile/README.md

 # SoGuR
 GIS Data-driven analysis of hourly resoluted load profiles of residential buildings

-The code is designed to facilitate the development of standardized electricity load profiles for Urban Energy Units (UEUs) in Oldenburg by integrating data from resLoadSIM simulations.
-It enables users to download and preprocess essential datasets, including UEU electricity load profiles and corresponding time periods.
-With a robust set of functionalities, the code can normalize electricity consumption data, classify UEUs into different groups, and arrange the data into user-friendly formats with secure indexing.
-It supports flexible resampling of energy data (daily, weekly, and monthly) and provides visual analysis tools for examining seasonal variations, daily profiles, and yearly demand patterns.
-Additionally, the code offers descriptive statistics, correlation matrices, and data filtering options, all of which contribute to creating comprehensive and reliable load profiles that can inform urban energy planning and decision-making.
+This code provides a comprehensive workflow for generating standardized electricity load profiles for Urban Energy Units (UEUs) in Oldenburg.
+It relies on data simulated with resLoadSIM, a tool that models electrical energy demand for buildings and urban areas, producing detailed time-series consumption profiles.
+The code can download, preprocess, and normalize these datasets, classify UEUs into different categories, and organize the data into structured formats.
+Users can also analyze seasonal patterns, daily variations, and yearly demand trends through a variety of visualization and resampling tools.
+In addition, the code offers descriptive statistics and correlation analyses, making it easier to understand and refine the energy profiles.

+Important note: Before running this code, users must set up a virtual environment to ensure all dependencies are properly installed.
+This is done by creating a virtual environment and installing the necessary libraries listed in the environment.yml file.
+This environment isolates the required packages and ensures that the code runs consistently without conflicts from other system libraries.

+Example of some of the plots that can be created are presented here:

 ### Plot minimum, maximum and mean electricitiy energy demand in a 24 hours period of a day in Winter, Spring, Summer and Autumn